Our Approach to Therapy

 BBSc (Hons) DPsych (Clin), MAPS, FCCLP

-Joanne has been working as a private practitioner for over thirteen years and has clinical experience working in both suburban and rural settings.
+Joanne has been working as a private practitioner for over fourteen years and has clinical experience working in both suburban and rural settings.
 She has worked with clients across the lifespan believing that change is possible no matter what a person’s age.

 Prior to working in private practice, Joanne worked as a clinical forensic psychologist in both inpatient and outpatient services.
 In these settings she provided assessment as well as individual and group psychological therapy for people with severe mental illness, substance use disorders, and offending behaviours.